wiebez2/wiebez2.github.io/README.md

  - 404 errors when hosting a website on GitHub *usually* have to do with incorrect settings of a file or directory.
    - **Repository Name**: Double check that the repository is named correctly.
 For GitHub Pages, the repository must be named in the format `<username>.github.io` where `<username>` is your GitHub username.
    - **Bad File/Directory Structure**: GitHub Pages expects certain files to be present in your repository to serve your website correctly.
 Make sure you have an index.html file in the root directory of your repository.
    - **Incorrect Settings Configuration**: Make sure that your repository settings are set to ensure that GitHub Pages is enabled and configured correctly.
-You can find this in the settings tab of your repository.
+     - Underneath your repository name in the repository main page, check to make sure that all work you do and files you add are in _main_ "branch."
+     - In `settings->General` at the top of the page, it should say your repository name.
+This should be `[your username].github.io`.
+     - In `settings->General` at the bottom of the page, under the _Danger Zone_ heading, click the button associated with "Change repository visibility" to make sure that your repository is set to public.